LA777/Articles/dotnet-pipes/README.md

 ### Key Differences and Improvements

 * **Security**: This code explicitly sets security permissions on the named pipe, which is the most important distinction.
 This allows connections from users other than the one running the server.
-* **.NET Framework**: This code is specifically designed for the .NET Framework, where setting pipe security for arbitrary users is supported. .NET Core and .NET (versions 5+) have differences in how security contexts are handled with named pipes, particularly for cross-machine scenarios.
 * `PipeSecurity`: The `PipeSecurity` class is used to define access rules.
 You can grant or deny various `PipeAccessRights` (e.g., `Read`, `Write`, `CreateNewInstance`, `FullControl`) to specific users or groups.
 * **Security Identifiers**: The `SecurityIdentifier` class is used to represent Windows security principals (users, groups, etc.). `WellKnownSidType` provides constants for common SIDs (e.g., `Administrators`, `Everyone`).

 ### Important Security Note

 While this code demonstrates how to allow connections from "Everyone" for simplicity, it's crucial to understand the security implications.
 In real-world applications, you should carefully define the minimum necessary permissions and grant them only to the specific users or groups that need to access the pipe.
-Granting full control to "Everyone" can expose your application to security risks.
+Granting full control or write permission to `Everyone` can expose your application to security risks.

-**Key Points**:

-* This example demonstrates basic client-server communication using Named Pipes.
-* Both applications use a custom `StringPipe` class to simplify string sending and receiving over the pipe.
-* The client connects to the server by name (`ServerName`).
-* The "SYNC" message is used for initial synchronization between the client and server.
-* The communication is bidirectional (`PipeDirection.InOut`).
-* Error handling is included to catch potential `IOExceptions`.

 ### Console output